-In extreme cases we see “identity syndromes”.
-For a time, an identity completely unconstrained can become robotic, and service to a primate’s imitative behavior.
-It’s what the word “ape” means, right?
+In extreme cases we see “identity syndromes”, whereupon, for a time, an identity completely unconstrained can become robotic, and service to a primate’s imitative behavior.
 So from school shooters and mass shooters, to insurrectionists and even misbehaving politicians, something has happened, and the “ego on the loose” makes headlines.
 As society grapples with what to do about it.

 Gloomy?
 Sure.
 So what can we do?
-Are the genes just broken and breaking and what we are seeing is just inexorable and unstoppable?
+Are the genes just broken and breaking and what we are seeing is unstoppable and unrelenting?
 Remember this: society pays for the sins of dear old mom and pop.
 So anything we can do for kids, young parents, moms (!), keeping families together, that’s where we can improve and promote solid identity development.
-Because, yes, it does take a village, and we all need to ask ourselves, what can we do to help in that equation.
+Because, yes, it does take a village, and we all need to ask ourselves, what can we do to help in that equation?
 Can we expose more people to would-be mentors?
 Is there any policing of platforms?
 And my God, what are going to do about Republicans?

 ]]>